Skip to main content

 The Stephan Company: 128-Year-Old Barber Brand's Section 524(g) Talc Bankruptcy

-Hero image for Stephan Company Bankruptcy: 524(g) Talc Trust Filing
+Hero image for Stephan Company: 524(g) Talc Trust Filing Case Update

 The Stephan Company—a 128-year-old barber and beauty products manufacturer that claims to be the first professional men's hair care company in the United States—filed for chapter 11 bankruptcy on November 26, 2025, after more than 500 pending lawsuits alleged personal injury from exposure to asbestos-contaminated talc products.
-The chapter 11 filing in the Middle District of Florida represents one of the latest entries in a wave of talc-related bankruptcies that has included Johnson & Johnson's three failed attempts at establishing a settlement trust, Avon's 2024 filing, and dozens of other consumer products and cosmetics companies facing similar mass tort exposure.
+The chapter 11 filing in the Middle District of Florida follows other talc-related bankruptcies, including Johnson & Johnson's three failed attempts at establishing a settlement trust and Avon's 2024 filing.
 For The Stephan Company, the liability stems from products manufactured by Old 97 Company, a Tampa-based cosmetics and toiletries subsidiary acquired in 1988 and later merged into the parent company in 2016.

 The case is structured as a Section 524(g) reorganization, a specialized bankruptcy framework created by Congress in 1994 to allow companies facing asbestos-related mass tort liability to establish trusts that compensate both present and future claimants while protecting the reorganized business from ongoing litigation.
 The Stephan Company's proposed plan includes a settlement with insurer Fireman's Fund Insurance Company to buy back historical liability policies that will fund the trust, and the restructuring has the support of a prepetition ad hoc committee of talc claimants.
-With estimated liabilities of $50-100 million against assets of $10-50 million, the historic company faces a balance sheet insolvency that bankruptcy is designed to address—allowing it to preserve its ongoing professional hair care distribution business while resolving legacy product liability claims through a structured claims resolution process.
+With estimated liabilities of $50-100 million against assets of $10-50 million, the company reported liabilities exceeding assets while it seeks to resolve product liability claims through a structured claims resolution process.

 CourtU.S.
 Bankruptcy Court, Middle District of Florida (Tampa Division)